The Day ofYour Procedure

-When you wake up after your facelift, you likely will not remember anything from the procedure.
+When you wake up after your facelift in Beverly Hills, you likely will not remember anything from the procedure.
 You will feel groggy but know that we have given you pain medicine during and after the procedure to help keep you comfortable.
 You may feel constricted because depending on what treatments you have done, you can have bandages which help to keep swelling and bruising to a minimum.
 In some cases patients also have little drainage tubes.
 The purpose of these tubes is to drain any fluid that builds up near the facelift site.
 We’ll remove these tubes within a few days.
 The sight of your face right now will not be pleasant, but remember within a few weeks you’re going to see major improvements.

 Some people go home the day of their procedure, and some go home a day later.
 We’ll make sure you have set up a friend or family member to drive you home.
 This friend or relative will also sit with you while you receive instructions for your facelift recovery period.

 One week after a facelift